 Our industry risk assessment incorporates our expectation that higher credit losses and revenue attrition linked to COVID-19 will further hamper the sector's profitability.
-The frontloading of bail-inable debt issuances, negative interest rates, significant investments in compliance, and competitive pressure in corporate lending constrain Danish banks' profitability.
-We now expect Danish banks' return on equity (ROE) to fall to 4% in 2020, close to the average of Denmark's peer countries, but below the remaining Nordic countries.
+The frontloading of bail-in-able debt issuances, negative interest rates, significant investments in compliance, and competitive pressure in corporate lending constrain Danish banks' profitability.
+We now expect Danish banks' return on equity (ROE) will fall to 4% in 2020, close to the average of Denmark's peer countries, but below the remaining Nordic countries.

-We consider the banking sector's higher reliance than peers on functioning wholesale markets in our assessment.
-However, the Danish covered bond market demonstrates a continued stable and strong track record, even during the most recent market turbulence.
-We consider the regulatory environment in Denmark to be in line with that of other EU countries overall.
+In our assessment, we consider the banking sector's higher reliance than peers' on functioning wholesale markets.
+However, the Danish covered bond market demonstrates a continued stable and strong track record, even during the March 2020 market turbulence.
+We view the regulatory environment in Denmark as in line with that of other EU countries, overall.
 This balances a generally robust track record of macroprudential policies and conservative bank supervision with the national anti-money laundering (AML) governance shortcomings highlighted in Danske Bank's Estonia case.
-We note, however, the progress made by local banks and regulators in strengthening the country's overall AML framework, and expect this focus to continue considering significant public attention and overall political consensus.
+However, local banks and regulators have made progress in strengthening the country's overall AML framework, and we expect this focus will continue, given the significant public attention and overall political consensus.